python/cpython/Doc/library/ctypes.rst

 contents of ``temp1``.
 So, the last assignment ``rc.b = temp1``, doesn't have
 the expected effect.

-Keep in mind that retrieving subobjects from Structure, Unions, and Arrays doesn't *copy* the subobject, instead it retrieves a wrapper object accessing the root-object's underlying buffer.
+Keep in mind that retrieving sub-objects from Structure, Unions, and Arrays doesn't *copy* the sub-object, instead it retrieves a wrapper object accessing the root-object's underlying buffer.

 Another example that may behave different from what one would expect is this::